Attempts at Understanding Fallibilism

 Should be ‘then’.
 I remind you to run your ideas through Grammarly before posting.

-#2546·Dennis Hackethal, 16 days agoYou can still tell whether some knowledge is true.
+#2546·Dennis Hackethal, about 2 months agoYou can still tell whether some knowledge is true.
 You just can’t tell infallibly, ie with absolute certainty.
 There is a difference between certainty and knowledge.

 If you're not certain which part of your knowledge is true, than there is no difference between what I said and what you said.
 Because you knew that "that" part of your knowledge was true, but it wasn't true as it turns out after further inquiry.

-#2544·Dennis Hackethal revised 16 days agoSo there is no way to tell the truth of our knowledge.
+#2544·Dennis Hackethal revised about 2 months agoSo there is no way to tell the truth of our knowledge.
 It may solve a problem, but that doesn't guarantee that it’s true.

 You can still tell whether some knowledge is true.
 You just can’t tell infallibly, ie with absolute certainty.
 There is a difference between certainty and knowledge.